yuslizayusoff/AI-for-Mathematics/README.md

 # AI for Mathematics: One-Day Undergraduate Course

 ## Course Overview
-This is a comprehensive one-day course designed for Korean outbound undergraduate students exploring the intersection of **Mathematics and Artificial Intelligence**.
+This is a comprehensive one-day course designed for exploring the intersection of **Mathematics and Artificial Intelligence**.
 Through hands-on Python notebooks and real-world applications, students will understand how mathematical foundations power modern machine learning algorithms.

 ## Course Objectives
 By the end of this course, students will: